MUDITJAINN/Flutter_web_app/README.md

 ## License

-Xpense is licensed under the [MIT License](LICENSE).
+Finance is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Contact

-If you have any questions or suggestions regarding the Xpense app, please feel free to reach out to the project maintainer at [jainmuditt@gmail.com](mailto:jainmuditt@gmail.com).
+If you have any questions or suggestions regarding the Finance app, please feel free to reach out to the project maintainer at [jainmuditt@gmail.com](mailto:jainmuditt@gmail.com).
 We appreciate your feedback!
 # flutter_web_app

 A new Flutter project.